Welcome to Biomedical Engineering!

 We’re working closely with public health authorities to determine when and how to facilitate a safe return to campus, classrooms and research spaces this fall.
 Although on-campus activities may be modified, your U of T experience will begin this September.
 There will be many valuable opportunities for you to interact and collaborate with your peers and to engage in important co-curricular activities to round out an exceptional student experience.
-Additional academic supports will be provided remotely through the Graduate Centre for Academic Communication and the Graduate Professional Development program.
+Additional academic supports will be provided remotely through the Centre for Graduate Mentorship & Supervision and the Centre for Graduate Professional Development.

 The Division of Student Life will provide remote opportunities to orient you to university life, help to develop a sense of community, and bolster your personal health and well-being.
 For international students, the Centre for International Experiences provides high-quality programming to welcome you to Canada and the University of Toronto.
 Although there is uncertainty today about the extent of disruption we face, we’re well-equipped and committed to providing you with an exceptional graduate student experience.

 - Faculty of Applied Science and Engineering